Welcome

-Karen Jane Cannon is a novelist and poet.
-She has a doctorate in English (Creative Writing) from the University of Southampton, where she researched the ecopoetics of self, body and landscape.
-Powder Monkey (as Karen Sainsbury) was published by Weidenfeld & Nicolson in 2002 and Phoenix in 2003.
+Karen Jane Cannon is a UK poet and author.
+She has a PhD in Creative Writing from the University of Southampton.
+Her novel Powder Monkey (as Karen Sainsbury) was published by Weidenfeld & Nicolson in 2002 and Phoenix in 2003.

 Karen has written two poetry pamphlets: The Curfew Bell (Indigo Dreams Publishing, 2021) and Emergency Mints (Paper Swans Press, 2018).
 She was the winner of The Poetry Society’s Hamish Canham Prize in 2022, shortlisted for The Bridport Prize in 2023 and 2019, commended for the Hippocrates prize for Poetry and Medicine, 2021, and a finalist in the Mslexia Poetry Competition, 2017.